craftcms/docs/docs/5.x/system/sites.md

 ];
 ```

-Now, when Craft is processing the message translation for a German site, “Contact us” will be replaced with  “Kontaktiere uns”.
+When Craft is processing the message translation for a German site, “Contact us” will be replaced with “Kontaktiere uns”.

 ::: tip
 Craft uses `|t('site')` when showing your custom field names in the control panel, so you can use `site.php` translations for control panel users, too!